klintkanopka/roarscore/README.md

 - 'wj_lwid_ss': The estimated Woodcock-Johnson Letter-Word Identification standard score.
 This is currently estiamted from `wj_lwid_raw` and `visit_age` and model paramters are trained on pilot data.
 - `percentile`: The percentile that `wj_lwid_ss` correspondes to, given that WJ standard scores are mean 100 with a standard deviation of 15.

-The primary feature of this package are that the models used to estimate `roar`, `wj_lwid_raw', and 'wj_lwid_ss' can be updated without changing the functionality of the package itself.
+The primary feature of this package are that the models used to estimate `roar`, `wj_lwid_raw`, and `wj_lwid_ss` can be updated without changing the functionality of the package itself.
 As more data becomes available, these models will be updated.